 This is the home of the original elephant-back safari.
 The focus at Abu Camp is on interacting with the camp’s herd of 7 habituated elephants.
 The camp itself consists of six beautiful tents raised on teak decking and overlooking a lagoon.
 The staff and service are excellent.
 The opportunity to interact so intimately with elephants combined with the level of luxury the camp offers make it an experience you cannot have anywhere else.

-Mara Plains is a small, luxury camp located in the private Olare Orok Conservancy, just a few hundred yards north of the Masai Mara National Reserve boundary.
+Mara Plains is a small, luxury camp located in the private Olare Orok Conservancy, just a few hundred yards north of the Maasai Mara National Reserve boundary.
 Staying in Olare Orok allows you easy access to the main Mara and the privacy, freedom, and superb wildlife-viewing experience that comes with staying in a private reserve.
 This includes night drives and walking safaris, activities not available within the national park.
 The camp epitomizes classic safari style while also being environmentally friendly.

 Mnemba Island Lodge is set on a private island off Zanzibar with just ten en suite banda cottages, bordered on three sides by tropical beach forest and overlooking the beach and coral reef.
 Mnemba Island offers the ultimate in barefoot luxury with simplicity, privacy, service, and fabulous white sand beach on the famous Mnemba Atoll.
 Relax and enjoy some of the best diving and snorkeling in the world.